jbatonnet/Rinkhals/docs/docs/Rinkhals/index.md

 ---
-title: Rinkhals
+title: Rinkhals project
+weight: 0
 ---

-# Core principles
+## Core principles

 The goal of Rinkhals is to expand existing Anycubic features with better compatibility, apps and more.
 It will likely not support all use cases, like running vanilla Klipper or your specific feature / plugin.